 - Pockets of infection—abscesses

-- Abnormal passageway between 2 areas of the body that normally do not connect—fistula
+- Abnormal passageway between two areas of the body that normally do not connect—fistula

 It may also be used to diagnose or check for Crohn disease .